danny-avila/LibreChat/docs/install/configuration/dotenv.md

 docker-compose build --no-cache
 ```

-Alternatively, you can create a new file named `docker-compose.override.yml` in the same directory as your main `docker-compose.yml` file for LibreChat, where you can set your .env variables as needed under `environment`.
+Alternatively, you can create a new file named `docker-compose.override.yml` in the same directory as your main `docker-compose.yml` file for LibreChat, where you can set your .env variables as needed under `environment`, or modify the default configuration provided by the main `docker-compose.yml`, without the need to directly edit or duplicate the whole file.

 For more info see:

 - Our quick guide: